 The music scene in Sicily is nicely varied, it has the most vibrant Jazz scene in Italy, centred on Palermo where native Sicilian music has been fused with Arab and American influences.
 Traditional music includes lullabies, dance, festival music and epic storytelling.
 There are numerous venues around the island's nine provinces.
 See more about Sicily holiday events and what to see and do in our more Sicily information section.

 There are frequent low-cost flights to Palermo (PMO), Catania Fontanarossa (CTA) from the UK, Easyjet and Ryanair are two of the operators.
 You can also fly to Trapani Birgi airport (TPS).
-Most of our Sicilian villas are within three-quarter of an hour's drive of Palermo.
+Most of our Sicilian villas are within a three-quarter of an hour's drive of Palermo.
 For transfers from the airport, we recommend marsalatransfer.com

 The island enjoys a wonderful “Mediterranean” climate characterised by hot dry summers and mild winters with light rainfall.
 The summer seems long due to warm temperatures and long hours of sunlight.
-A lack of frost allows production of an abundance of citrus fruits, olives, watermelons and grapes.
+A lack of frost allows the production of an abundance of citrus fruits, olives, watermelons and grapes.
 However, the high mountains do attract rainfall which nourishes the rest of the island.

 The coast is tropical with higher temperatures in the south and west which are in closer proximity to Africa.
 Average summer temperatures are 35 degrees.
 General rainfall is usually confined to the November to January period.